chase-west/Sustainable-Energy-Model/README.md

 The goal of this project is to provide insights into the future renewable energy production of various countries, enabling stakeholders to make informed decisions regarding energy planning and policy-making.
 By utilizing linear regression modeling techniques, the project forecasts energy production trends for the next century.

 # Features
-- Linear Regression Model: Utilizes a linear regression algorithm to predict renewable energy production for each country.
+- Meta Prophet Data Prediction: Utilizes Meta's Prophet procedure to predict renewable energy production for each country.
 - Front-end Visualization: Visualizes predicted energy production data using a 3d map of the world.
 - Backend Data Fetching: Fetches prediction data from a Flask backend connected to an online MongoDB database.
 # Getting Started